cran-task-views/Psychometrics/Psychometrics.md

     of maximum likelihood difference scaling (MLDS).
 -   `r pkg("DistatisR")` implements the DiSTATIS/CovSTATIS
     3-way metric MDS approach.
--   Symbolic MDS for interval-valued dissimilarities (hypersphere and hyperbox model) can be fitted with the `r pkg("smds")` package.
--   Supervised MDS is implemented in `r pkg("superMDS")`.
 -   `r pkg("munfold")` provides functions for metric unfolding.
 -   The `r pkg("asymmetry")` package implements the